jjulespop/GeneralizedHada_project/README.md

 chmod +x cplex_studio2210.linux_x86_64.bin
 ```

-### Launching the demo
+### Launching the service
-Once the requirements are satisfied, the demo can be launched with:
+Once the requirements are satisfied, the service can be launched with:
 ```
 sudo docker compose up
 ```